hmandaliya27/MyWebsite/content/posts/Image AI.md

 # How to generate images?
-Currently the only way to generate images is from its **discord server** (do note that it’s a beta server , changes are constantly being made).
-Make an account if you haven’t already and join with link provided.
+At present, the only way to generate images is through its **Discord server**.
+Please note that it is a beta server, so changes are continuously being made.
+If you haven't already, create an account and join using the provided link.

 >  https://discord.com/invite/midjourney